 - Quality testing

 Of course, this might vary according to the specifications of the project.
-But this gives you an idea of how you need to start thinking about the constituent tasks that make up the sub-deliverables.
-This will give you a good look at the iceberg resting beneath the surface, helping you to plan accurately in the following steps.
+But this gives you an idea of how you need to start thinking about the constituent tasks that make up the sub-deliverables and helps you plan the following steps.

 Some tasks cannot begin until others have been completed.
 The design of the wireframes, for example, might not be able to take place until a key section of the visual guidelines has been created.